-X.4.1.14 Medication Specific Reconciliation 945
+945 X.4.2.11 Medication Specific Reconciliation

 Medications are perhaps the most challenging entries to deal with in this profile, and that is due to the wide variety of information encompassed in medication codes, dosing and frequency information, and the number of different ways the same clinical intent can be met with similar formulations.
-The first challenge is that the distinction between different brands or suppliers of a

-950 medication may not be relevant, but that there may not be a direct relationship between branded drugs and their formulations in some coding systems.
+The first challenge is that the distinction between different brands or suppliers of a medication may not be relevant, but that there may not be a direct relationship between branded drugs and their formulations in some coding systems.
+Many coding systems (e.g., National Drug

+- drugs and their formulations in some coding systems.
 Many coding systems (e.g., National Drug Code (NDC) and RxNorm) used to describe medications provide different codes for different brands of the same formulation.
-NDC doesn't link them by formulation, while RxNorm does.

-The second challenge is even more complex.
-Certain changes in dosing or frequency with the 955 same active ingredients will achieve a similar treatment effect (e.g., take one 60mg tablet once a day, or three 20mg tablets once a day, or one 20mg tablet 3 times a day).
+NDC doesn't link them by formulation, while RxNorm does. - The second challenge is even more complex.
+Certain changes in dosing or frequency with the same active ingredients will achieve a similar treatment effect (e.g., take one 60mg tablet once a day, or three 20mg tablets once a day, or one 20mg tablet 3 times a day).
 These will require more complicated algorithms to determine duplicated, overlapping or conflicting entries.